ucsb-cs56-projects/cs56-games-checkers/W18_proj00.md

 h.
 Not yet

 i.
 I think most of code are in good condition.
+The build.xml and readme need to be updated.

 j.
 The test code covered most of the logical issues.